tavarezjoel33/webprogramming/README.md

-## DAY FOUR RETRY
+## DAY SIX

-I updated the syllabus to account for our missing day last week.
+I updated the syllabus with more "bonus" crieteria to get a 100% or higher on projects.
+I will go over them today.

-Grading standards for project one are updated and the project deadline has CHANGED.
+Today we'll talk about javascript!